-- Google wants to communicate clearly from the start.
-There was a little criticism due to the last core update because it went live unexpectedly in the middle of the Corona crisis.
+Google wants to communicate clearly from the start.
+There was little criticism due to the last core update because it went live unexpectedly in the middle of the Corona crisis.

 Nobody knows how strong the effects will ultimately be.

 My feeling is that the effects won’t be that big at first.
-However, Google has already announced that they will continue to develop the Web Vitals.
+However, Google has already announced that it will continue to develop Web Vitals.
 So the topic is not a flash in the pan, but a completely new core area in Search that will develop anew.

 Why Key Figures?